 Did the FBI pay Christopher Steele?

-The answer's gonna be yes.
+The answer is going to be yes.

 Did the FBI validate it?